cego/service-health-checking/README.md

 ## Creating health checks
 To create a health check for your service, simply create a class that extends `\Cego\ServiceHealthChecking\BaseHealthCheck`.
-The base method has 2 abstract emthods:
+The base method has 2 abstract methods:
 1. `check(): HealthStatus` should perform the check and return a `HealthStatus` object.
 2. `getDescription(): string` should return a description of the health check.